 OUR LIVES ARE LIKE QUILTS, BITS AND PIECES, JOY AND SORROW, STITCHED WITH LOVE.”
 Browse large selections of fabrics and panels at only $5 a yard.
 Quilts on display and for sale with custom quilting available.
 Owner Helen Hounshell’s passion for quilting goes back 40 years and is evident in what she creates.
 OPEN 9 am-5 pm Tuesday – Friday.
 Saturday 9 am – 3 pm.
 Closed every third Wednesday of the month.

 The marina offers covered and open slips, and are located in protected waters.
 Florence marinas are located approximately 8 miles east of Vevay, or 1 mile east of the Markland Dam Bridge.

 Tony Catanzaro creates masterful sculptures from recycled materials.
-He combs the riverbank with his dog Mighty Joe & picks up treasures from flood debris & remnants of the past.
-With anvil, hand tools & torch, he makes poetry in metal.
-To meet Tony & see his incredible works, stop by the outdoor studio any day of the week.
+He combs the riverbank with his dog Mighty Joe and picks up treasures from flood debris and remnants of the past.
+With anvil, hand tools and torch, he makes poetry in metal.
+To meet Tony and see his incredible works, stop by the outdoor studio any day of the week.